jenkinsci/blueocean-plugin/CONTRIBUTING.md

 # Jenkins
-BlueOcean is a Jenkins project that aspires to be well known and loved by Jenkins users.
+Blue Ocean is a Jenkins project that aspires to be well known and loved by Jenkins users.
 Thus, similar contributing guidelines apply as to Jenkins itself.

 For information on contributing to Jenkins, check out the https://wiki.jenkins-ci.org/display/JENKINS/contributing and https://wiki.jenkins-ci.org/display/JENKINS/Extend+Jenkins wiki pages over at the official https://wiki.jenkins-ci.org.
 They will help you get started with contributing to Jenkins.